YoussefGedawy/event-management-platform/README.md

 ---

+## Not Implemented / Out of Scope

+The User Journeys document describes a broad system.
+To deliver a working, well-tested core within the project timeline, the following lower-priority journeys were intentionally left out of scope:

+- Venue booking application flow (organizer applies to a venue; venue owner approves/declines).
+The Venue Owner dashboard is currently read-only.
+- Vendor invoicing and the organizer's invoice review.
+- Post-event guest feedback and feedback-based dashboard metrics.
+- Report generation and PDF export.
+- Day-of live messaging between organizer and guests.
+- Drag-and-drop venue floor-plan designer.

+The implemented features cover the core flows for all five roles (authentication, dashboards, event/venue/guest/task/vendor management, RSVPs, and sourcing requests).

+---

 ## AI Usage

 This project was developed with the assistance of Claude by Anthropic.
-The AI chatlog is in the docs/ folder.
+The AI chatlog is in the `docs/` folder.
 All generated code was reviewed, tested, and adapted to fit project requirements.

 ---